Pickleball Gear

 My verdict

-If you're a beginner or intermediate who's ready to compete, I can't recommend the Six Zero DBD enough.
-It inspires you to play a confident, competitive game with all the attributes you need to keep advancing toward that 5.0 advanced level.
-It's incredible value considering the performance it gives you across the court.
-At $180, it's hard to beat for most players.
+This is the one paddle I recommend to most players.
+It's the perfect choice for someone who's ready to take the game seriously.
+The DBD inspires you to play a confident, competitive game with all the attributes you need to keep advancing.
+It's an incredible value considering the performance it gives you across the court.

 Today’s best deals